 - Incorporate weight lifting into the daily activities you already plan to do.
-For instance, depending on your environment, you might be able to pump iron (or do weighted push-ups with kids on your back) while you watch your favorite television show or while talking on a speaker phone.
+For instance, depending on your environment, you might be able to pump iron (or do weighted push-ups with kids on your back) while you watch your favorite television show.

 - If you are truly pressed for time, you can break your fitness sessions into shorter intervals that are performed at certain times during the day, such as during your lunch break.

 - Try to exercise, if possible, on the same days each week and at the same time each day.
 This will help you get into a consistent routine.
 Consistency and determination are key to success.

 Weightlifting and Body Fat

 Believe it or not, women NOT looking to become the next bodybuilding champ can benefit from a good weight lifting schedule too!
 Although cardiovascular training is important for your heart and does burn calories, weight lifting does both of those, and also reduces your body fat to help you fit into those skinny jeans you dream about.